the-events-calendar/event-tickets/readme.txt

 * Fix - Open the exportable CSV file of Attendees in a new tab to accommodate Google Chrome's strict handling of file and MIME types, preventing some console errors and notices in Chrome.
 [70750]
 * Fix - Added "View Tickets" link to Custom Post Types when appropriate.
 Thank you @19ideas for helping identify this.
 [67570]
 * Fix - Fix some layout issues with the "Email Attendees" modal in the Attendees list admin view, especially when viewed on phones or tablets.
 Props to @event-control for reporting this!
 [80975]
-* Fix - Set the admin-menu parent-item to the parent post type of a ticket on the Attendees page [81284]
 * Fix - Avoid notice-level errors when calling ticket stock functions in relation to events with unlimited stock (props to Lou Anne for highlighting this) [78685]
 * Tweak - Documented filter for available Ticket Modules, and used its method instead more places[66421]